PUBLIC SECTOR ACCOUNTS

-- complete the assessment of the availability, quality and feasibility of compiling quarterly balance sheet data for the general government sector – due December 2012
+- complete the assessment of the availability, quality and feasibility of compiling quarterly balance sheet data for the local government and public corporations sectors - due June 2014

-- develop an implementation strategy for introducing Australia’s revised institutional sector classification (Standard Economic Sector Classifications of Australia 2008) – due December 2012
+- develop an implementation strategy for introducing Australia’s revised institutional sector classification for the Public Sector Accounts (Standard Economic Sector Classifications of Australia 2008) - due July 2016

-- provide GFS technical assistance to Pacific Islands countries – due December 2012
+- provide GFS technical assistance to Pacific Islands countries - ongoing

 - assist the Treasury and/or the Department of Finance in each jurisdiction with implementation and interpretative issues associated with the adoption of the GFS-GAAP (Generally Accepted Accounting Principles) harmonised financial reporting basis represented by the new accounting standard AASB 1049 (Whole of Government and General Government Sector Financial Reporting by Governments) - ongoing.

 Judy Henson, Assistant Statistician, International and Government Finance Accounts Branch